 As a whole the in such a way largely unknown, painterly suite – “was the first in Hamburg to produce color lithographs” (Th.-B., at the same time emphasizing Krüger’s “painterly technique close to Ruths and Geißler”) – is

-Krüger, “landscape and animal painter, also lithographer … learned lithography in Altona and in Vienna, before he turned to landscape painting … settled (after travels and studies in Dusseldorf) in Hamburg where he started his album on hunting ‘Game and Forest’, that, completed in 1867 (new edition! see above), was honoured with the Prussian Medal of the Arts”.
+Krüger, “landscape and animal painter, also lithographer … learned lithography in Altona and in Vienna, before he turned to landscape painting … settled (after travels and studies in Dusseldorf) in Hamburg where he started his album on hunting ‘Wild und Wald’, that, completed in 1867, was honored with the Prussian Medal of the Arts”.
 His travels led him throughout Europe, his early death caused his work being small and thus desired.
 “An ‘Eugen Krüger (Memorial) Exhibition’ with works mostly in private collections … took place in Hamburg in early 1877” (Boetticher).

 Offer no. 28,894 / EUR 340. / export price EUR 323. (c.
 US$ 390.) + shipping

 „ vielen Dank für die schnelle und unkomplizierte Lieferung “